 Challenges identified by the institutions are clustered into five areas first climate change adaptation information needs, second capacity to implement climate change, third financing of climate change adaptation action, fourth outreach services for climate change adaptation and fifth technology and equipment to act on climate change.
-The issues faced by institutions in relation to climate change adaptation information were technical nature of presentation of climate change adaptation information affecting 26% of the respondents, limited access to climate change adaptation information (22.81%), poor flow of information on climate change adaptation information within the institution (22.44%), high cost of information on climate change adaptation (16.85%) and scarcity of information on climate change adaptation affected by 11.89% of the respondents.
-Opportunities identified to address information challenge and foster climate change adaptation practices include first creating an overall increased access to information on climate change adaptation through resource centers at the county and sub county level.
+The issues faced by institutions in relation to climate change adaptation information were technical nature of presentation of climate change adaptation information affecting 26% of the respondents, limited access to climate change adaptation information (22.81%), poor flow of information on climate change adaptation information (22.81%), high cost of information on climate change adaptation (16.85%) and scarcity of information on climate change adaptation affected by 11.89% of the respondents.
+Opportunities identified to address information challenge and foster climate change adaptation practices include first creating an overall increased access to information on climate change adaptation on climate change adaptation practices include first creating an overall increased access to information on climate change adaptation through resource centers at the county and sub county level.
 Secondly, ensuring access to user friendly information by reviewing repackaging of information to have abridged versions of large technical documents.
 Thirdly, enhance affordability of climate change adaptation information.
 Fourthly, increasing the number of interactions within institutions discussing climate change adaptation and creating visibility of climate adaptation issues in offices.
 Lastly, tapping on indigenous knowledge for uptake of adaptation practices as it will also support in reducing cost of information that has to be acquired from afar.